tiprankstipranks

 FIDI Summary

-Fidelity International High Dividend ETF (FIDI) tracks the Fidelity International High Dividend Index and focuses on companies outside the U.S. that pay relatively high dividends.
-It holds a mix of financial, utility, and consumer companies from countries like the UK, Japan, and Australia.
-Well-known names include National Grid and British American Tobacco.
+FIDI, the Fidelity International High Dividend ETF, tracks the Fidelity International High Dividend Index and focuses on companies outside the U.S. that pay relatively high dividends.
+It holds a mix of businesses from countries like Japan, France, and the UK across many sectors, including financials, energy, and consumer goods.
+Well-known names include Nestlé and TotalEnergies.
 Someone might invest in FIDI to seek regular income from dividends while diversifying beyond the U.S. stock market.
-A key risk is that international stocks and high-dividend companies can go up and down in value with global markets and currency changes.
+A key risk is that international stocks and dividend-paying companies can go up and down in value with global market and currency changes.

 How much will it cost me?The Fidelity International High Dividend ETF (Ticker: FIDI) has an expense ratio of 0.19%, which means you’ll pay $1.90 per year for every $1,000 invested.
 This is lower than average for actively managed funds, as it focuses on international high dividend stocks while keeping costs relatively low.